 A look at Western Australia

-LNG is a natural gas that is converted into a liquid by cooling.
+LNG is a natural gas that is converted into a liquid by cooling to around -162 degrees Celsius.
 Odourless and colourless, LNG is predominantly used for residential, industrial and commercial heating, and vehicle fuel.

 Qatar currently leads the world’s exports, however Australia is expected to overtake Qatar in the coming years with the completion of the three major LNG projects in 2018.

 Japan, South Korea and China are expected to be the major destinations for the State’s LNG exports.
 While prospects for growth in the imports of Japan and South Korea are limited, Western Australian producers are expected to capture an increasing share of both country’s imports.